simonjulianl/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.

+* Words in `LOWER_CASE` are required flags to be written together with the command. <br> e.g. in `add t/activity`, `t/activity` is a flag that must be written as it is and should not be changed or treated as a parameter.

 * Items in square brackets are optional.<br>
   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.